replicate/keepsake/web/docs/working-with-remote-machines.md

 You can now use `replicate run` to run a training job on a remote machine.
 The only two requirements are that the machine has Docker installed on it, and you can log into it with SSH.

-Run this, replacing `EXTERNAL_IP` with the IP address of the machine:
+Run this on your local machine, replacing `EXTERNAL_IP` with the IP address of the machine:

 ```shell-session
 $ replicate run -H EXTERNAL_IP python train.py